Takaaki Nakagami: 2020

 In mid-October 2019, LCR Honda confirmed Nakagami would remain with the team for another season on a year-old machinery in 2020.
 After opening round crashes and subsequent injuries for teammate Crutchlow and Honda factory rider Marc Márquez, Nakagami quickly emerged as Honda's top rider in the first half of the season, finishing as the top Honda rider (always within the top 10) and scoring all manufacturer's championship points for the marque in the first eight rounds.
 At the Teruel Grand Prix, Nakagami qualified on pole position, the first pole for a Japanese rider in nearly 16 years.
 He finished the year 10th in the championship, with 116 points.

 2021

 In October 2020, based on his strong early season performances, Honda and LCR announced that Nakagami would remain with the team at least until the end of 2022 (his first multi-year contract in the MotoGP class) and would receive factory-spec machinery from 2021.
 Unfortunately for Nakagami, the 2021 Honda bike was one of the weakest in recent years, with Honda drivers regularly finishing on the cusp, or sometimes even outside the top 10.
 Nakagami's season high result was a 4th place in Jerez, overall ending the season just 15th in the standings, with 76 points, 6 in front of teammate Álex Márquez.

 2022

-Nakagami stayed with this team for 2022.
+Nakagami stayed with the LCR team for 2022.
+It was the same story in 2022 as Honda's new machine failed to deliver an upturn in results.
+With a best finish of 7th he ended the season 18th in the standings with 48 points 2 points behind teammate Alex Marquez.